UN General Assembly: First in-person meeting since pandemic | DW | 21.09.2021

 The United Nations General Assembly in New York opened for in-person debate for the first time in nearly two years on Tuesday.

-UN Secretary-General Antonio Guterres opened the session with a speech on the first day.
+Opening the session, UN Secretary-General Antonio Guterres warned that "a sense of impunity is taking hold" across the world.

 "We are seeing an explosion in seizures of power by force.
-Military coups are back. and the lack of unity among the international community doesn't help...
-A sense of impunity is taking hold."
+Military coups are back. and the lack of unity among the international community doesn't help."

 "We need to strengthen global governance.
 We need to focus on the future.
 We need to renew the social contract.
 And we need to ensure the UN is fit for a new era."